ayn2op/discordo/README.md

 ## Getting Started

-- Run the built executable in a new Terminal.
+- Run the built executable in a new Terminal window.

-- Choose the preferred login method.
+By default, Discordo utilizes OS-specific keyring to store credentials such as client authentication token.
+However, if you prefer not to use a keyring, you may set the `DISCORDO_TOKEN` environment variable and Discordo will prioritize the environment variable and use it to login instead of keyring.

-- Log in using the chosen login method and click on "Login" button to continue.
+- Log in using the email and password and click on the "Login" button to continue.

 ### Default Keybindings